danielberber/Kraken/README.md

 ### Future enhancements

- - Make the process run in paralell
+ - Make the process run in parallel